yiemwa123/starter-hugo-academic/content/project/AI_Creepiness/index.md

 ---
 title: Understand People's Perceptions of Creepiness When Interacting With Natural Language Generation
-summary: Relevant Literature Review on Perceptions of Creepiness, Trust, and Privacy
+summary: This literature summary on trust, creepiness, and privacy was written by me and I was mentored by Dr. Qian Yang for this project.
 tags:
 - Research
 date: "2020-09-01"